OpenZeppelin/defender-client/packages/autotask-client/README.md

 $ defender-autotask tail-runs $AUTOTASK_ID
 ```

-Note that the `defender-autotask` CLI will automatically load environment variables from a local `.env` file if found.
+Beware that the `defender-autotask` CLI will automatically load environment variables from a local `.env` file if found.

+**Note**: In order to get the CLI to work, it should've been installed globally, otherwise, you can prefix with `npx` if you're using it directly on bash.
+This is not necessary when running from your `package.json` defined scripts.

 ### Script usage